tmtsoftware/csw/docs/src/main/services/database.md

 The Database Service provides API to manage database connections and access data in the TMT software system.
 The service expects
 `Postgres` as database server.
 It uses `Jooq` library underneath to manage database access, connection pooling, etc.
-To describe `JOOQ` briefly, it is a java library that provides api for accessing data i.e. DDL support, DML support, fetch, batch execution, prepared statements, etc. safety against sql injection connection pooling, etc. To know more about JOOQ and it's features please refer this [link](https://www.jooq.org/learn/).
+To describe `Jooq` briefly, it is a java library that provides api for accessing data i.e. DDL support, DML support, fetch, batch execution, prepared statements, etc. safety against sql injection, connection pooling, etc. To know more about Jooq and it's features please refer this [link](https://www.jooq.org/learn/).

 <!-- introduction to the service -->